hkb29-infi/data-engineering-d1/README.md

 # Serverless Data Processing Pipeline

-This assessment consists of a serverless data processing pipeline on AWS to handle streaming clickstream data as structured in Assignment D1.
+In this assessment D1, there is implementation for a serverless data processing pipeline on AWS to handle streaming clickstream data.

-## Architecture
+## Structure

-The pipeline is designed with the following event-driven architecture using serverless AWS components:
+The pipeline is designed with the following sequential architecture using serverless AWS components:

-`Client Data -> Kinesis Firehose -> Raw S3 Bucket (JSON) -> S3 Trigger -> Lambda Function (Transform) -> Processed S3 Bucket (Parquet) -> Glue Crawler -> Athena`
+`Client Data -> Kinesis Firehose (Ingestion) -> Raw S3 Bucket (in JSON) -> S3 Trigger -> Lambda Function (Transformation) -> Processed S3 Bucket (in Parquet) -> Glue Crawler (defining data table) -> Athena (Querying)`

-The Lambda function's dependencies (e.g., `awswrangler`) are managed via a pre-built, public AWS Lambda Layer, which is referenced in the Terraform configuration.
-This ensures portability and avoids local build issues.
+The Lambda function's dependencies (e.g., `awswrangler`, `pandas`, `pyarrow`) are dealt through managed public AWS Lambda Layer as seen in the Terraform configuration.
+This ensures scalability and avoids local build issues as mentioned in the design choices.

 ## Deliverables Checklist

 - [x] IaC for the entire pipeline (`/terraform` directory)
 - [x] Transformation script (`/src/transformer.py`)
-- [x] README.md with instructions and sample queries (this file)
+- [x] README.md (this file)
-- [x] Supporting material for design choices (`/docs/DESIGN.md`)
+- [x] Supporting material for my design choices (`/docs/DESIGN.md`)
-- [x] Public Git repository with commit history
+- [x] Public Git repository with commits

-## How to Deploy
+## How to Run the pipeline

 ### Prerequisites
+* AWS CLI installed and configured
-*   An active AWS Account
+* Active AWS Account
 *   Terraform installed
-*   AWS CLI installed and configured with credentials (`aws configure`)

 ### Deployment Steps

-1.  **Clone the Repository:**
+1.  **Clone the Repo:**
     ```bash
     git clone https://github.com/hkb29-infi/data-engineering-d1.git
     cd data-engineering-d1
     ```

 2.  **Deploy the Infrastructure:**
-    Navigate to the Terraform directory and deploy all resources.
-There are no local dependencies to install.
+    Go to the Terraform directory to deploy the resources and there is no installation needed for dependencies.
     ```bash
     cd terraform
     terraform init
     terraform apply
     ```
     Review the plan and type `yes` to approve.
-Note the output name of the `firehose_delivery_stream_name`.
+You will get an output with the name of your `firehose delivery stream`.

 ## How to Test

 After deployment, you can send a test record to the pipeline using the included `sample-event.json` and the AWS CLI.

-1.  **Get the Delivery Stream Name**: The name of the delivery stream is an output of the Terraform deployment.
-Look for the `firehose_delivery_stream_name` output.
+1.  **Get the Delivery Stream Name**: As mentioned, by running `terraform apply` you will get your `firehose delivery stream` name.

-2.  **Send a Test Record (using PowerShell)**: The following commands will encode the content of `sample-event.json` and send it to your delivery stream.
+2.  **Send a Test Record via PowerShell**: The following commands will encode the content of `sample-event.json` and send it to your delivery stream.

     ```powershell
     # IMPORTANT: Replace <YOUR_DELIVERY_STREAM_NAME> with the actual stream name from the terraform output.